callesoe/soopersite/README.md

 soopersite
 ==========

 Novice user, novice code.

-Do not eat.
+DEAD DOVE.
+DO NOT EAT.